CTPUG/pyconza-funding/README.md

 # About

 This is a funding application that can be used with wafer.
-It is fairly minimal and somewhat specific to how PyCon ZA handles funding, but can be adapted for other conferences.
+It is fairly minimal and specific to how PyCon ZA handles funding, but can be adapted for other conferences.

 # Installing